MFA fatigue attack sends multiple texts to user

 SMS messages are easier to spoof and exploit with tactics like push-bombing attacks.
 Consider moving to a different form of MFA.
 Microsoft’s new code authentication is a step in the right direction.
 Other options for phishing-resistant MFA include a device passkey or physical security key for authentication.
 These are a bit more complex to set up, but it’s also more secure than text based 2FA.

-Push-bombing bypasses 2FA when hackers already have passwords.
+MFA fatigue attacks bypass 2FA when hackers already have passwords.
 Educate your team on password security and use password enforcement tools where you can.
 Strong passwords for every staff member and every account helps protect your business.

 Standard practices for secure password policies include: